-Mav 1971. when Amtral.
-From assumed operation, through 2016, service between Los Angeles and San Diego increased from the original six daily trips to 24 daily Pacific Surfliner trips as detailed in Figure 2.2.
-Of the 24 daily Pacific Surfliner trains Amtrak currently operates, ten trains extend to Santa Barbara / Goleta and four continue to San Luis Obispo.
-The corridor is complimented by statefunded Amtrak Thruway buses, which provide scheduled connections to the Central Coast, Bay Area, Coachella Valley, and to the San Joaquin intercity rail corridor via Bakersfield.
+Mav 1971. when Amtrak From assumed operation, through 2016, service between Los Angeles and San Diego increased from the original six daily trips to 24 daily Pacific Surfliner trips.
+The growth and geographic limits of the trips over time are detailed in Figure 2.2.
+Of the 24 daily Pacific Surfliner trains Amtrak operated. ten trains extend to Goleta Santa Barbara 1 and four continue to San Luis Obispo.
+The corridor is complemented by statefunded Amtrak Thruway buses, which provide scheduled connections to the Central Coast, Bay Area, Coachella Valley, and to the San Joaquins intercity rail corridor via Bakersfield.
 Two Amtrak long-distance trains (the Coast Starlight and Southwest Chief) also traverse portions of the LOSSAN rail corridor.

-For the purposes of reporting performance, the Federal Fiscal Year (FFY) will be used. as this corresponds to Amtrak's reporting period.
+For the purposes of reporting performance, FFY will be used, as this corresponds to Amtrak's reporting period.